 The building has a huge central dome as well as multiple half-domes on the sides.
 The interior of the building is propped up using numerous marble columns while the interior is embellished with some of the most iconic Byzantine art, mosaics, and colorful marbles.

 The original structure of Hagia Sophia, as it stands today, was mostly built during Emperor Justinian’s rule in the 6th century and at the time, was the largest church in the entire Christendom.
 Most of the Church building is intact today and it is used as a museum in modern-day Istanbul.

 The Speyer Cathedral in Germany is one of the finest extant examples of medieval Romanesque architecture.
 The cathedral originally dates back to the 11th century and is an example of excellent Romanesque construction.

-Although most of the extant architecture of the Doge’s Palace is in medieval style, portions have been added after 15th century which reflect Renaissance and post-Renaissance architectural styles.
+Although most of the extant architecture of the Doge’s Palace is in medieval style, portions have been added after the 15th century which reflects Renaissance and post-Renaissance architectural styles.